ruedigerk/contractfirst-generator/README.md

 - Made the client more resilient to unusual combinations of content-types and invalid content-types.
 - Implemented support for enums in x-www-form-urlencoded request bodies, where the Java names of the constants do not match the original names.

+**Added**
+- Added fallback to the client generator, to try to deserialize response entities sent with a JSON content type, even if the contract does not define this.
+  This quirk is added, because there seem to be a lot of contracts in the wild that erroneously declare some none-JSON content type in the contract but actually send JSON encoded response entities.

 ### 1.4.0

 **Added**